 Add popups or banners to your best-performing pages

 Another option is to use your best-performing pages and guide visitors to your Black Friday offers.
-For example, you could have a popup or banner that makes visitors aware of your upcoming BFCM sale with a button to tap that takes them to your landing page.
+For example, you could have a popup or banner that makes visitors aware of your upcoming Black Friday sale with a button to tap that takes them to your landing page.
 From there, you can introduce your offers and ask them to sign up for reminders.

 Update existing content

-For example, say you have a list of “Top Holiday Gifts 2020” that ranks well – you could update it to “Top Holiday Gifts 2021” and refresh the content with some of your current Black Friday Deals.
+For example, say you have a list of “Top Holiday Gifts 2022” that ranks well — you could update it to “Top Holiday Gifts 2023” and refresh the content with some of your current Black Friday Deals.

 Or, if you have a non-Black Friday comparison article that’s already ranking, you could update the pricing section to show how your Black Friday special deals are better than your competitors.

-4. Create a Sense of Urgency
+8. Create a sense of urgency

 Run flash sales